Code2Life/http-adapter/README.md

 - pre-installed config examples, and downloaded by cli
 - document template grammar, and allow separate template file
 - configure UI and REST interface
-- separate RuntimeContext with AdapterConfig (1 -> N)
 - plugin / marketplace system, and plugin development
 - routing incoming websocket message
 - further logging / tracing / monitoring / metrics
-- transform to more form of outbound message, such as RPC Call, MQ Message
+- transform to more forms of outbound message, such as RPC Call, MQ Publishing